founders-building-south-side-on-a-bright-sunny-day

 The Library

-The College Library offers a range of support for students to address their learning and understanding of referencing:
+The Library offers a range of support for students to address their learning and understanding of referencing:

 • 1:1 support - Each school has a specialist librarian to help you find resources for assignments, as well as help you reference them accurately.
 If you would like 1-to-1 support, then you can book personal appointments with Information Consultants that specialise in your subject.
 The support offered to you is personal, and your 1-to-1 will be tailored to your needs.